State Long-Arm Statute

 Discussion: How much contact with a state do you feel is sufficient for a court to exercise jurisdiction over the person without offending the due process requirements of the US Constitution?
 Is there any situation where you believe a slight amount of contact with the state still justifies exercising jurisdiction?
 How do you feel about exercising jurisdiction over a business that regularly ships products to customers in a state but does not have a physical presence in the state and is not registered to do business?

-- It is difficult to draw a bright line of when there is minimum contacts and when there is not.
+- It is difficult to draw a bright line as to when there are minimum contacts and when there is not.
 Think in terms of constructing a test that weighs multiple attributes of the situation when determining whether the objective of the state justifies infringing upon a fundamental right.
-Of course, intentional conduct directed toward an individual in their state is a driving force behind subjecting a person to that state’s jurisdiction.
-This is particularly true for business that direct commerce into the state.
+Of course, intentional conduct directed toward an individual in their state is a driving force behind subjecting a person to that state's jurisdiction.
+This is particularly true for businesses that direct commerce into the state.
 The standard, however, for whether a business has minimum contacts with a state can be somewhat tricky giving the ease with which one can carry on interstate commerce through the internet.

 Practice Question: Elena lives in Vermont and has a small business that manufactures a product for pets and sells it to retail establishments throughout the United States.
 She takes orders on her website and ships her product through a third-party logistics company.
 Gary, one of her retailers in Montana, is not happy with the quality of her product and demands a refund.
 When Elena refuses to refund Gary's money, he sues her in Montana court.
 The Montana long-arm statute allows for service of process on a civil defendant in any state if the defendant is a business entity and ships any products into the state of Montana.
 What constitutional argument could Elena make to defend against being served with process and called into court in Montana?

 - Elana could argue that subjecting her business to Montana court jurisdiction violates her due process rights.
-She would pose the same argument present in the International Shoe case, in which the court held that putting product into the “stream of commerce” is inadequate to establish “minimum contacts”.
+She would pose the same argument present in the International Shoe case, in which the court held that putting the product into the stream of commerce is inadequate to establish minimum contacts.
 She would need to demonstrate that she had little or no additional contact with the state that could meet the minimum contacts standard.